 - Luggage transport as per itinerary

-- Guided tours in Tallinn and Riga (any entrance fees are payable individually)
+- Guided tours in Tallinn and Riga (any entrance fees are payable individually; note on some dates tours in German only)

 - Individual information package (one per room): city guides, maps, programme and route description (electronic copy sent by email in advance and a hard copy provided at first hotel)